purplespider/silverstripe-basic-gallery-extension/README.md

 composer require purplespider/silverstripe-basic-gallery-extension ^3
 ````

-## Upgrading Notes
+## v3 Upgrade Notes
-* Upgrading to v3 will break existing galleries due to a change to a polymorphic relation.
+* Upgrading to v3 will break existing galleries due to a change to a polymorphic relation, to fix:
+1. Run `dev/build`
+2. Run `/dev/tasks/upgrade-basic-galleries` script.

 ## Config